thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ECE events is in spring and early summer (March -- June), followed by a period in early autumn (September and October).
-This is probably related to the weather characteristics in these periods, with frequent alternations between clear sky periods and clouds.
+This is probably related to the weather characteristics in these periods, with frequent alternations between cloud-free periods and clouds.

 ![Figure 3.5: Seasonal variability of the number of ECE events relative to the the corresponding number of GHI measurements in Thessaloniki for